This article is provided by Kieri Solutions, a CMMC C3PAO candidate. Thanks to them for sharing some of the secret sauce!

 Tip: Just because your company is developing cool technology on a topic that is normally controlled (like weapons systems), does not mean that it is automatically CUI.
 You need to be performing work as part of active agreement with the Government.

-Q: Which of my data is CUI?
+Q: Which of my data needs to be protected under CMMC?

-This is harder.
 The government or your partners SHOULD be labeling any CUI when they send it to you…

 Tip: Reach out to your contract officer and ask them what their procedure for labeling CUI is.
 Or ask your partner.